-Hearing aids may be common, but they do have their negative side.
-You might feel like you have to change the batteries as often as you change your clothes.
+If you’re still using hearing aids with batteries that need to be replaced, you probably feel like you have to change the batteries as often as you change your clothes.

-With around 20% of the U.S. population suffering from a form of hearing loss, we know that one group of people are very happy, don’t we?
+With around 20% of the population suffering from hearing loss, we know that one group of people is very happy, don’t we?
 Button battery manufacturers.

-But all joking aside, if you have a hearing aid, then you need a battery that works and you want to know how to get the most life out of that battery.
+But all joking aside, if you have hearing aids, then you need batteries that work, and you want to know how to get the most life out of them.
 As a smart consumer, you know that a little research can go a long way.
-Making savvy decisions, can help you save a lot on battery replacements while ensuring that your hearing aid works when you need it.
+Making savvy decisions can help you save a lot on battery replacements while ensuring that your hearing aids work when you need them.

-Let’s explore 5 super-secret but practical ways to get the most out of your hearing aid battery.
+Let’s explore 5 ways to get the most out of your hearing aid batteries.

-Hearing aids aren’t cheap.
-But the cost of hearing aids goes far beyond its price tag.
-Batteries are the greater expense that keeps on costing you year after year.
-Over time, batteries will exceed the cost of your hearing aid many, many, many fold.
-That’s why looking at how well a hearing aid uses its battery should be first and foremost in your buying decision.
+The cost of hearing aids goes far beyond its initial price tag.
+If you don’t invest in rechargeable hearing aids, batteries are the greater expense that keeps on costing you year after year.
+Over time, batteries will exceed the cost of your hearing aids.
+That’s why, if you opt not to get rechargeable hearing aids, looking at how well a hearing aid uses its battery should be first and foremost in your buying decision.

-Know the factors that can increase battery drain like:
+Know the factors that can increase battery drain such as:

 - Hearing aid type